 - Cost.
 Evaluating the cost of using a third-party SDK can be boiled down to two factors; size of your company and your location tech needs.
 A pricing plan will vary from a startup to a large enterprise.
 The plan you choose depends on what location services and features you need for your app to perform optimally, such as, the number of location updates.

 - Ease of use.
-A location SDK has to be lightweight and easy to implement because that’s what developers want when they look for an SDK.
+A location software development kit has to be lightweight and easy to implement because that’s what developers want when they look for an SDK.
 For that you also need good docs because in the integration phase the last thing a developer wants is to constantly contact support for help.
 It should be lightweight, friendly, secure, easy to integrate, and have clear docs.

 Roam.ai’s location SDK features